Harry Potter and the Order of the Phoenix (film): Plot

 Harry experiences a vision that Voldemort is torturing Sirius.
 Harry, Ron, and Hermione rush to Umbridge's office to alert the Order via the Floo Network.
 Umbridge catches them and, as she is about to severely punish Harry, Hermione claims Dumbledore has hidden a "secret weapon" in the Forbidden Forest.
 She and Harry lead Umbridge to where Hagrid's giant half-brother, Grawp is kept.
 The centaurs confront them and kidnap Umbridge after she insults and attacks them.
 Harry, Hermione, Ron, Luna, Neville and Ginny fly to the Ministry of Magic on Thestrals to save Sirius.

 The six enter the Department of Mysteries and recover the object that Voldemort is after, a bottled prophecy labelled with Harry's name.
-Death Eaters, including Lucius Malfoy and Bellatrix Lestrange, ambush them.
+Death Eaters ambush them, including Lucius Malfoy and Bellatrix Lestrange.
 Lucius reveals that Harry's vision of Sirius being tortured was a ruse to lure him there.
-Harry refuses to give Lucius the prophecy, and a fight between Dumbledore's Army and the Death Eaters ensues.
+Harry refuses to give Lucius the prophecy, and a fight ensues.
 The Death Eaters overpower the students and force Harry to surrender the prophecy.
-When Harry hands it to Lucius, Sirius and Remus Lupin arrive with Order members Nymphadora Tonks, Kingsley Shacklebolt and Mad-Eye Moody.
-As they attack the Death Eaters, Lucius drops the prophecy, destroying it.
+When Harry hands it to Lucius, Sirius and Remus Lupin arrive with Order members, including Nymphadora Tonks, Kingsley Shacklebolt and Mad-Eye Moody.
+Lucius accidentally drops the prophecy during the chaos, destroying it.
 Just as Sirius overpowers Lucius, Bellatrix kills Sirius.

 Voldemort appears, but moments before he can kill Harry, Dumbledore arrives.
 A violent duel erupts, destroying much of the Atrium, while Bellatrix escapes.
 The two wizards are evenly matched, so Voldemort possesses Harry's body, wanting Dumbledore to sacrifice him.
 The love Harry feels for his friends and family quickly drives out Voldemort.
 Ministry officials arrive before Voldemort disapparates; Fudge admits that Voldemort has returned and resigns in disgrace.
 Umbridge is dismissed and Dumbledore returns as Hogwarts headmaster.
 Dumbledore explains he had distanced himself from Harry to prevent Voldemort exploiting their connection.
 He also reveals the prophecy.
-As he grieves Sirius's death, Harry tries coming to terms with the prophecy: "Neither can live while the other survives."
+As he grieves Sirius's death, Harry tries to accept the prophecy: "Neither can live while the other survives."